 To watch our On-Demand Webinar on Low-Tech, click here.
 During this free, on-demand event, viewers will learn more about who is a good candidate for low-tech treatment, how ovulation induction (OI) and intrauterine insemination (IUI) work, and the success rates associated with these treatment options.

 Sex During Fertility Treatment: In Vitro Fertilization (IVF)

-Sex during the stimulation phase of an IVF cycle is acceptable as long as the couple is using a form of barrier contraceptive, such as a condom.
+Sex during the early stimulation phase of an IVF cycle is acceptable as long as the couple is using a form of barrier contraceptive, such as a condom.
 In the event ovulation was to occur unexpectedly, especially from multiple follicles, we want to avoid the possibility of multiple pregnancy.

 Sex During Fertility Treatment: Post Embryo Transfer: IVF, FET, and Donor Egg Treatment

 Intercourse is discouraged following an embryo transfer during an IVF, FET, or donor egg cycle.
 This “pelvic rest” is recommended anywhere from five to seven days after transfer – when a pregnancy test can be reliably administered.
 This rest gives the embryo optimal time to implant into the uterine wall.
 Most IVF patients can resume normal sexual activity a week or two after their embryo transfer, but always check with your doctor or nurse prior.

 Encouraging Intimacy During Treatment: What Does Intimacy Really Mean?